 - Try not to eat a large meal within 2 hours of the start of class.
-However, if you’re starving, do have something small – a banana, bliss ball, light snack – to stave off the hunger pangs and give you a shot of energy.
+However, if you’re starving, do have something small such as a banana, bliss ball or light snack to stave off the hunger pangs and give you a shot of energy.

-Go to our NEWBIE www.bendandfly.com.au/newbies page to see what the best starting classes are for yoga and aerial.
+Go to our newbies page to see what the best starting classes are for yoga and aerial.
 The main thing to know is that everyone is welcome and everyone starts somewhere.
 Our classes offer yoga for men, women, older, younger, injured and athletic.
-Bend + Fly is a judgement-free zone where you can feel comfortable honing your skills.
+Bend & Fly is a judgement-free zone where you can feel comfortable honing your skills.

 - A towel

 - Drink bottle (we have free filtered water)

 - A mat is required for all floor-based yoga and Aerial Restorative classes.
 If you don’t have one you can hire one for $3, or we sell environmentally friendly rubber mats from $55

 - We also hire towels and sell environmentally friendly bottles to fill up